-In summary, the subject property currently lies within moderate and high risk flood zones.
-However, the new draft FIRMs places only the southern portion of PID #0407-09-0015 within a high risk flood zone (flood zone AE with a base flood elevation of 10ft NAVD/11.13ft NGVD).
+In summary, the subject properties currently lie within moderate and high risk flood zones.
+However, the new draft FIRMs place only the southern portion of PID #0407090017 within a high risk flood zone (flood zone AE with a base flood elevation of 10ft NAVD/11.13ft NGVD).